 Microtron looked a little like a combination of R2-D2 and a tank.
 His squat body was crowned by a devil’s head (although he was a good guy) and supported by triangular feet that had motorised rubber tread on them.

 Rounding out the figures in the Micronauts line were two major characters that presumably were meant as the leaders of their respective troops.
-Baron Karza and Force Commander were known as ‘magno’ figures, owing to the fact that their joints at the hips, shoulders and neck were made of a magnetic housing and metal ball-joint assembly.
+Baron Karza and Force Commander were known as ‘magno’ figures, because their joints at the hips, shoulders and neck were made of a magnetic housing and metal ball-joint assembly.

 Not only did this allow for 360-degree rotation of the joints, but the limbs and head were also detachable, leading to many Picasso-esque reconfigurations of their bodies.

-Force Commander (leader of the good Micronauts) was white with a nicely detailed helmet and could be purchased with a magneticly-abled horse named Oberon.
+Force Commander (leader of the good Micronauts) was white with a nicely detailed helmet and could be purchased with a magnetically-abled horse named Oberon.

 Karza was all black and suspiciously Darth Vader-like in appearance.
 Like his counterpart, Karza had a matching black steed named Andromeda.
 There were other ‘magno’” figures made, but they may have only appeared in Japan or in later incarnations of Micronauts.